Aniruddha22/History-Manager/README.md

 3. A horizontal bar graph displaying the number of times visit to any particular domain.

-*This application is build upon angularJS and D3js.*
+*This application is build with AngularJS and D3js.*